ItsNatoriousB/BlackOpsColdWar-Asset-Directory/_posts/2020-11-20-bocw-weapons-list.md

 <div class="datatable-begin row-border stripe"></div>
 <table class="weapons-table display">
-  {% for row in site.data.weapons-list %}
+  {% for row in site.data.weapons %}
     {% if forloop.first %}
     <tr>
       {% for pair in row %}